 CHAPTER 2 The First Definition

 Can we make technology so perfect that it never fails humans?
-Can we legislate, or moralize or protect against all contingencies in a world inhabited by man and with all of the natural catastrophes that mother nature could throw at us?
+Can we legislate, or moralize or protect against all contingencies in a world inhabited by man and with all of the natural catastrophes that mother nature can throw at us?

 Again, of course not.